 History and culture

-Among the remains of old buildings, churches, forts and ruins, it’s possible to feel the presence historical stories that are inaudible to the human ear.
+Among the remains of old buildings, churches, forts and ruins, it’s possible to feel the presence of historical stories that are inaudible to the human ear.
 Every battle the area has seen, every friendship made on those grounds, every love perpetuated and ended.

 The area of Telašćica has been inhabited since prehistoric times, and every other era - from Antiqua to the Middle and Modern Ages, has left its mark.